IristIsGood/self-correct-rag/README.md

-To make this even more professional for your GitHub profile, I’ve organized the content into the exact aesthetic and structural format of your previous project.
-This highlights the **Logic & Systems Thinking** that recruiters look for in AI Automation roles.

----

 # Self-Correcting RAG: Agentic LangGraph Workflow 🧠
 A sophisticated Retrieval-Augmented Generation (RAG) system built with **LangGraph** that implements a self-correction loop.
 It autonomously evaluates its own performance, grades grounding, and iterates on search queries to eliminate hallucinations.